swerb420/LiteBot/README.md

 - **Docker** and **Docker Compose** installed on the host machine.
 - Basic familiarity with creating environment variable files (`.env`).

+All Python packages needed by the bot are listed in the `requirements.txt` file at the repository root.
+The Dockerfile uses this file during the build stage, so keep it up to date when adding new dependencies.

 ## Environment Variables

 Create a `.env` file in `geminiBOT_LiteModev2` with the following variables: